VincentSaelzler/cookbook/quinoa-lasagna.md

 # Quinoa Lasagna

-## Toast Quinoa
-✅ olive oil
-✅ 250g quinoa

 ## Boil Quinoa
+*Bring to boil.
+Simmer for 20 minutes covered.
+Remove from heat and let sit.
+There shouldn't be any excess water to drain.
+Add some tomato sauce once it's done*

-🌡️ ?? water
+🌡️ 1L water
-✅ 1 vegetable pot
+✅ 1 28g vegetable pot
+✅ 300g quinoa
+✅ some of the tomato sauce

 ## Sautee
-*Remove the beef from the pan before adding the onion.*
+*Remove the meat from the pan before adding the onion.*

+🔪 400g italian pork sausage
 ✅ olive oil
 ✅ few pinches of salt
-✅ 500g 12% fat beef mince
-🔪 1 med diced onion
+🔪 3 med diced red onion
-✅ 1 cube (4 cloves) frozen crushed garlic
+✅ 2 cube (8 cloves) frozen crushed garlic

+## Add Sauce and Quinoa
+*Re-add anything that was sauteed back to the pan.
+Add quinoa*

+✅ 2 500g jars tomato and herb bolognese sauce

 ## Combine
 ✅ 500g ricotta cheese